OldLipe/api_example_plumber/README.md

-# Example of API using Plumber package
+# Example of API using Plumber
 Initial project to create an API in R